jacob-grahn/big-render/README.md

 ## Commands

 Commands are simply an object with a type parameter.
 You can add in or omit other values as you see fit.
 Here are a few example commands.
-You can see a lot more on [https://jiggmin.com/projects/big-render/build/index.html](the BigRender demo page.)
+You can see a lot more on the [BigRender demo page.](https://jiggmin.com/projects/big-render/build/index.html)

 //draw a star
 big.addCommand({